The scanner finished its third sweep and chimed.

 The reticle evaporated.

-A man's voice came through his earpiece on a channel that should not have existed.
-The voice was older.
-It was not in a hurry.
+A man's voice came through his earpiece on a channel that should not have existed, older and calm enough to sound bored.

 "My asset forgot her manners.
 Apologies for the static, recruit.
 Keep up the good work."